bdenney/locl/README.md

 This was my Tumblr May 2014 Hackday project.
 It's an Android application that allows a user to look at Tumblr posts associated with Foursquare venues.

 ##Building
 To get this application working correctly, you must sign up for API keys from both [Tumblr](https://www.tumblr.com/oauth/apps) and [Foursquare](https://foursquare.com/developers/apps).

-Once this has been completed, enter the client ID and secret for each service in `gradle.properties`.
+Create a `gradle.properties` file in the root of the project with these values:

+    tumblrClientId=""
+    tumblrSecret=""
+    foursquareClientId=""
+    foursquareSecret=""

 ##Libraries
 * [Guava](https://code.google.com/p/guava-libraries/)